 The deadline to change grading options for the regular term is the end of the seventh week of the term.
 See the Academic Dates & Deadlines for specific deadlines or check the deadlines for a particular CRN in the Class Schedule.

 To make a grading option change for a course with an associated noncredit section, change only the CRN of the lecture.
 DuckWeb automatically selects the graded option for classes where variable grading is available.

 Grade point totals are computed by assigning four points for each credit of A, three for B, two for C, one for D, and zero points for each F. Adding a ‘+’ increases the point value by .30; a ‘-’ decreases the value by the same amount.
 The GPA is calculated by dividing the total grade points by the total number of credits of A, B, C, D, and F grades.
 Marks of P, P*, N, W, I, X, Y, and grades earned in remedial courses numbered below 100, are disregarded in the computation of the UO GPA.

 For all terms prior to Fall 2016, all grades for all courses taken at UO appear on both the official and unofficial transcript and are included in the Term and Cumulative GPA calculation.

-Effective Fall 2016, all grades for all courses taken at UO are included in the Term GPA calculation.
+Effective Fall 2016, all grades for all undergraduate courses taken at UO are included in the Term GPA calculation.
 However, only the second attempt of the repeated course is calculated into the Cumulative GPA.
 Credit for non-repeatable courses is given only once.